folio-org/deprecated-okapi-stripes/README.md

 ### Debian

 Go to https://nodejs.org/en/download/current/ and download the Linux Binaries.
-Extract the archive, and symlink the programs "node" and "npm" to /usr/local/bin
+Extract the archive, and symlink the programs "node" /usr/local/bin

+To install yarn, see https://yarnpkg.com/lang/en/docs/install/#linux

 ### MS Windows